curl/everything-curl/http-redirects.md

 ## Redirecting to other host names

-When you use curl you may provide credentials like user name and password for a particular site, but since a HTTP redirect might very well move away to a different host curl limits what it sends away to other hosts than the original within the same "transfer".
+When you use curl you may provide credentials like user name and password for a particular site, but since a HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same "transfer".

 So if you want the credentials to also get sent to the following host names even though they are not the same as the original—presumably because you